You are currently viewing How to Be best TVET Student/Apprentice: 5 Keys to Succeed in Any Trade

-Starting an apprenticeship can feel overwhelming, especially when no one tells you what to expect.
+Starting a TVET training as a student/trainee or apprenticeship can feel overwhelming, especially when no one tells you what to expect.
 You’re stepping into a world where you’re surrounded by seasoned professionals—people who already know the craft inside and out.
 Whether you’re getting into electrical work, carpentry, plumbing, or any skilled trade, the first few weeks of an apprenticeship can be both exciting and intimidating.

 How to Be a Great Apprentice